Number6App/number6app.github.io/pipeline_deployment.md

 # Pipeline Deployment

-1. You will need
+### You will need

 - a local copy of [the Number6 repo](https://github.com/Number6App/Number6), either clone it directly or fork it in GitHub to a repository in your account and clone that.
 - 2 AWS accounts set up for CLI access
 - the AWS CLI tools installed locally

+### You will get

-2. This will create a pipeline deploying to 2 accounts with a Number6 app running in each, a "test" and "production" version.
+This will create a pipeline deploying to 2 accounts with a Number6 app running in each, a "test" and "production" version.

 - The pipeline is triggered each time a commit is pushed to a given branch in a given GitHub repository.